 Homily on the Commemoration of John Donne

-The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Assistant Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Thursday, March 31, 2011.
+The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Thursday, March 31, 2011.